sanskrit/raw_etexts/mixed/ebhAratI-sampat/itihAsaH/rAmAyaNam/rAmasvAmishAstrI/rAmAyaNam.md

 **लब्ध्वा कुलधनं राजा लंकां प्रायाद्विभीषणः।**

 Some interpreters say that Kuladhana means Lanka Kuladhana or kingship of Lanka.
 But that is not a correct view as he had already been crowned king of Lanka by Rama.
-The commentators say that the Kuladhana was Rama's Kuladhana, i.e. the Ranga Vimana which was worshipped by him. **श्रीरंगविमानमिति****संप्रदायः** (Govindaraja).
+The commentators say that the Kuladhana was Rama's Kuladhana, i.e. the Ranga Vimana which was worshipped by him. **श्रीरंगविमानमितिसंप्रदायः** (Govindaraja).
 Theertha however says that as later on in Uttara, CVIII, 31, Rama is said to have given Ikshvakukula Daivata, that Kuladhana stated above must have been different.The Padmapurana refers to the giving of Ranga Vimana on the later occasion.
 So Theertha and Tilaka think that the Kuladhana stated in Yuddha, CXXXI, 85, was Vibheeshana's own Kuladhana of Lankā Rajya.
 Tulasidas says that what was given was not Ranganatha but a Sālagrama.

   Thus Rama gave to Vibheeshana for worship the object of his own worship.
 It was his desire that God's grace should always rest on Lanka and its ruler and that Rama's own highest ideals of righteousness should be established there by Vibheeshana and should prevail there for ever.
 See Uttara, CVIII, 27 to 32.